From 03/04/2022 to 21/10/2023

 Dates Availability Price

-Relax on a short cruise down the Sumida River in Tokyo, taking in the sight of iconic buildings and alighting at the delightful urban oasis of the Hama Rikyu gardens.
+Relax on a short cruise down the Sumida River in Tokyo, taking in the sights of iconic buildings and alighting at the delightful urban oasis of Hama Rikyu gardens.

 Hotel (6 nts).